-A mine of information on UK cycle-related matters and a starting point for surfing the web for cycle stuff.
-The site is a joint initiative of the Bicycle Association and the Association of Cycle Traders via the Bike Hub levy scheme.
+A now defunct mine of information on UK cycle-related matters and a starting point for surfing the web for cycle stuff.
+The site was a joint initiative of the Bicycle Association and the Association of Cycle Traders via the Bike Hub levy scheme.
 The site started life as Bikeforall.net, which was seed-funded by the Department for Transport via the National Cycling Strategy Board as was.

 UK Mountain Biker

 A starting point for UK-wide off-road riding information, from easy peasy flat routes for everyone to those black routes for experts.

 This is organised by country (England, N. Ireland, Scotland, Wales) and by county, listing links and .pdf files of cycle route maps produced by local councils.
 Not sure how often it’s updated.

 UK membership organisation helping cyclists and campaigning to make cycling enjoyable, safe and welcoming for all.

 UK sustainable transport charity involved in creating cycle and walking routes, often traffic-free.
 Their many projects include Safe Routes to Schools and Free Range Kids (reasons and ideas for getting children out and about and active).
 Take a look at Traffic-free family rides and Active school runs.